Boron group: Halides

 The elements in group 13 are also capable of forming stable compounds with the halogens, usually with the formula MX3 (where M is a boron-group element and X is a halogen.)
 Fluorine, the first halogen, is able to form stable compounds with every element that has been tested (except neon and helium), and the boron group is no exception.
 It is even hypothesized that nihonium could form a compound with fluorine, NhF3, before spontaneously decaying due to nihonium's radioactivity.
 Chlorine also forms stable compounds with all of the elements in the boron group, including thallium, and is hypothesized to react with nihonium.
 All of the elements will react with bromine under the right conditions, as with the other halogens but less vigorously than either chlorine or fluorine.
-Iodine will react with all natural elements in the periodic table except for the noble gases, and is notable for its explosive reaction with aluminium to form 2AlI3.
-Astatine, the heaviest halogen, has only formed a few compounds, due to its radioactivity and short half-life, and no reports of a compound with an At–Al, –Ga, –In, –Tl, or –Nh bond have been seen, although scientists think that it should form salts with metals.
+Iodine will react with all natural elements in the periodic table except for the noble gases, and is notable for its explosive reaction with aluminium to form AlI3.
+Astatine, the fifth halogen, has only formed a few compounds, due to its radioactivity and short half-life, and no reports of a compound with an At–Al, –Ga, –In, –Tl, or –Nh bond have been seen, although scientists think that it should form salts with metals.
+Tennessine, the sixth and final member of group 17, may also form compounds with the elements in the boron group; however, because Tennessine is purely synthetic and thus must be created artificially, its chemistry has not been investigated, and any compounds would likely decay nearly instantly after formation due to its extreme radioactivity.